Feel guilty for rushing through the day without quality time with the kids? Learn how to spend time with your family, even as a busy mom.

-I live by my planner (I use an Erin Condren Life Planner).
+I live by my planner.
 If it’s not on there, I’ll forget all about it.
 For both major and minor activities and outings, I make sure that I record it on the planner so I know to make time for it.

-This is especially useful for weekend activities, from trips to the museum to birthday parties.
-Even if I wanted to run an errand or take them to the park, I’ll record it on the calendar so I commit to doing it.
+This is especially useful for weekend activities, from a trip to the zoo to weekly farmers’ market trips.
+Even if I wanted to run an errand or take them to the pool, I’ll record it on the calendar so I commit to doing it.

-Don’t assume that you’ll simply find time to spend with your family.
-By scheduling your activities into your planner, you remind yourself of the plans you’ve made.
+Don’t assume that time to spend with your family will naturally happen.
+By scheduling your activities into a planner, you remind yourself of the plans you’ve made.

 8. Connect with your kids

-When our kids haven’t seen us in a while, they need their “buckets refilled.”
-Maybe that’s after a day at school or even at night while we sleep.
+When our kids haven’t seen us in a while, their “buckets” are empty and need to be refilled.
+Maybe that’s after a day of school work or even at night while we sleep.
 Meanwhile, we’re thinking about other things like errands or rushing through the morning routine.

-How about if we open the door to their bedroom and greet them with a warm hug?
-Or a smile when we spot them in the roomful of kids?
+What if we open the door to their bedroom and greet them with a warm hug?
+Or a smile when we see them after work?
 We can feel glad to see them again, and they’ll reward us with more compliance and less resistance.

-Take it further: spend a few minutes fully engaged with your kids.
+Take it further and spend a few minutes engaged with your kids.
 Sit next to them as they snack and ask them about their school day.
-Or play trucks on the floor a few minutes before leaving for work.
+Or play trucks on the floor a few minutes before starting your work.
 No other distractions or tasks—just you and your kids.